 Following its introduction in Europe and its important symbolic weight, the armillary sphere was extensively used in heraldry, being mainly known as a symbol associated with Portugal, and specifically with the Portuguese Empire and the Portuguese discoveries from the 15th century.
 Its intense use in documents, monuments, flags and other supports during the reign of King Manuel I of Portugal transformed it into a national symbol.
 To this day, it survives as a central piece of the Portuguese national flag.

-We will strive to honour the significance of all this symbolism.
-We hope that you are witnessing the birth of a brand that will be long lasting and successful, and we hope that you like it as much as we do.
-We couldn’t be prouder of wearing, henceforth, the name Armilar Venture Partners.
+We strive to honour the significance of all this symbolism.
+We hope that you are witnessing the growth of a brand that will be long lasting and successful, and we hope that you like it as much as we do.
+We couldn’t be prouder of wearing the name Armilar Venture Partners.